georgi-nikolov733/final-project-v1/README.md

 A basic Python app used to depomstrate the CI/CD pipeline.

-## Step 1 Checking for credentials:
+## Step 1.
+Checking for credentials:

 Using the pre-build [Easy detect-secrets](https://github.com/marketplace/actions/easy-detect-secrets) action to check for hardcoded credential.

 The credentials that the actions checks for are listed in the .secrets.baseline file in the repository.

-## Step 2
+## Step 2.
+Lint, style and SAST:

-Consisting of 3 different parts:

 #### Linting